-Technical Analysis is the most effective and popular decision making tool used by traders in equity, commodity and forex market.
-Even the investor fraternity too uses Technical Analysis along with conventional Fundamental Analysis to time their entry and exits in the market.
+Technical Analysis is the most effective and popular decision-making tool used by traders in the equity, commodity and forex markets.
+Even the investor fraternity too uses Technical Analysis along with conventional Fundamental Analysis to time their entry and exit in the market.
 A serious trader in the market, irrespective of the fact that he may be trading intraday or short to medium term, cannot ignore its importance.

 It is the discipline that structures the price-volume data of a financial instrument over time.
 The structuring takes the shape of various candlestick patterns or classical price patterns and indicators which are derived from statistical formulas using the plain price volume data over time.

 As one approaches the market with the tool of Technical Analysis, he or she learns that technical analysis is more of an art rather than being a rigid science.
 The importance of judgement while dealing with Technical Analysis indicators is very important, which comes with experience.
-Over all it can be described as a probabilistic decision making tool which have some amount of human judgement element built into it.
-Probability is the most important element in Technical Analysis as nothing works all the time, however something that works with greater probability is an important element in it.
+Overall it can be described as a probabilistic decision-making tool which has some amount of human judgement element built into it.
+Probability is the most important element in Technical Analysis as nothing works all the time, however, something that works with greater probability is an important element in it.

 1. Getting Started in Technical Analysis by Jack D. Schwager

 This book gives a reader great foundation of Technical Analysis.
 This book is full of examples and clearly explains basic topics like trends, trading ranges, chart patterns etc. The book also trains a user about mechanics of order management in forms of entry, exit, stops and pyramiding techniques etc. This book describes various forms of charting in an easy manner and after that goes deeper into trading signal generation methods.
 This book comes with vast experience of Mr. Schwager’ as a real world trader.
 This can be a very good book to start learning.

 2. Japanese Candlestick Charting Techniques by Steve Nison